MrHertal/react-admin-amplify/README.md

 ### Sorting

 Sorting data is possible with the sort key.
 Since default list queries (like `listOrders`) have no sort key, you cannot sort them.
-Similarly to filters, sorting is therefore based on [@key directives](https://docs.amplify.aws/cli/graphql-transformer/directives#key) set in the GraphQL schema.
+Similarly to filters, sorting is based on [@key directives](https://docs.amplify.aws/cli/graphql-transformer/directives#key) set in the GraphQL schema.

 Let's look at `Order` schema again: